 Drugs to treat high cholesterol help to reduce how much cholesterol your body produces or how much your body absorbs.
 Without understanding your cholesterol production and absorption, your healthcare provider may not have all the information needed to choose the right type and dosage of medication or recommend lifestyle changes that will work best for you.

 The Boston Heart Cholesterol Balance test is the only laboratory test that can identify and measure the balance between cholesterol production and absorption.
 This information helps your healthcare provider target the right dietary changes and cholesterol lowering medication at the beginning of your treatment, helping to manage your condition even sooner.

-- We analyze your blood test results in combination with your family history, lifestyle, medications, and existing clinical factors using a unique cardio-informatics program, the Boston Heart Navigator™.
+Boston Heart testing can help uncover your unique risk of heart disease.
+We analyze your blood test results in combination with your family history, lifestyle, medications, and existing clinical factors using a unique cardio-informatics system.